Chart Color Schemes

 The level of residential development activity in Forde is very low in comparison to the average area assessed nationally by AreaSearch

 Forde has seen minimal dwelling approvals in recent years.
-Between fiscal year 2021 (FY-21) and FY-25, only 4 homes were approved, with none approved so far in FY-26.
-The population decline over recent years suggests that new supply has likely kept pace with demand, offering buyers good choice.
+Between FY21 and FY25, only 4 homes were approved, with none yet approved in FY26.
+The population decline in recent years suggests that new supply has likely been meeting demand, providing good options for buyers.

-New properties are constructed at an average expected construction cost value of $398,000, indicating a focus on the premium market with high-end developments.
-In this financial year, $2.8 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
+The average construction cost value of new properties is $398,000, indicating a focus on the premium market by developers.
+This financial year, $2.8 million in commercial development approvals have been recorded, reflecting Forde's primarily residential nature.
 Compared to the Australian Capital Territory, Forde has significantly less development activity.

-This limited new supply generally supports stronger demand and values for established properties, though building activity has accelerated in recent years.
-However, this is still below average nationally, likely due to the area's maturity and possible planning constraints.
-Given stable or declining population forecasts, Forde may experience less housing pressure, creating favourable conditions for buyers.
+The limited new supply generally supports stronger demand and values for established properties, although building activity has increased in recent years.
+This is below average nationally, likely due to the area's maturity and possible planning constraints.
+With stable or declining population forecasts, Forde may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development